Samson Kisekka: Biography

 Dr. Kisekka Samson was born in the evening of Friday 23 June 1912 in Mengo, Kampala, Uganda and grew up near what would become Uganda's capital, Kampala.
 The third child out of only five sons of his parents, belonging to the Lion clan of Buganda tribe.
 His father was Paul M. Babikulya, a Muluka Chief, and mother Yaeri N. Babikulya were strong believers of Anglican Church.

 At only nine years, young Samson was taken to Kira and Ngogwe Central Schools away from his home in Nakifuma County.
 After five years, as a result of his impressive performance, was awarded a scholarship for a period of three years for secondary education tenable at King's College Buddo.
 After Buddo, he gained another scholarship, this time for six years to study medicine at the Makerere University Medical School and became a respected doctor.
 He was a First Class Scholar, Administrator, and an ardent sportsman as he was part of the "first eleven" team footballer (representing Uganda Vs Kenya) winning the Archer all round prize for the best all rounder at Makerere University in December 1935.

-He was a strong believer in self-sustainability and was always in search for self-confidence while still a young man.

 In January 1939 still a young man, he joined the Uganda Ministry of Health.
 Though this presented many challenges to him, him being a strong believer and a man of principles he sailed through with success and commitment.
 During his fourteen years stay in the Uganda Civil Service (from 1939 through 1953), he played a strategic role in fighting for recognition of African Physicians.
 He got deeply involved in medical programs that mainly benefited the general public, orphans and other disadvantaged groups.

 Dr. Kisekka was very entrepreneurial in character, which came to light as far back as the 1940s.
 He got involved in many business ventures that included; a transportation company, a fishing company, a farming association, a dairy cooperative, an insurance company, and a transportation cooperative.

 His political life begun when he was elected as a representative to the Buganda Lukiiko representing Sentema constituency in Busiro from 1959 to 1964.
 While in the Buganda parliament of Buganda, the King of Buganda Muteesa II appointed him to be Minister of Health and Works for the Buganda Government for the period 1964 to 1966.

 During the period from 1981 to 1986 and the years before that were characterized by political turmoil and instability, he went into exile due to government reprisals and persecution because of his outspokenness against what he considered wrong.
 After becoming an ally of Yoweri Museveni, he served as an international spokesman for his rebel group, the National Resistance Movement.
 He was a spokesman of the National Resistance Movement (NRM) in September to December 1985 during the Nairobi Peace Talks between NRM and the Uganda Government headed by Tito Okello Lutwa.